philcryer/philcryer.com/tmp/starting-an-llc.md

 1) Register with the state
     * You can register an LLC with the state [Missouri Department of Revenue](https://dor.mo.gov/), cost is $25
     * They'll give you a number for your LLC
-    > Action: decide if you want to register manually or use a service
     > [!NOTE]
     > Highlights information that users should take into account, even when skimming.